What is a reader

-This means they are not ordained, but are authorised by the Bishop to lead worship, helping to enable people to recognise Christ's presence in every community.
+Licensed Lay Ministers (Readers) are not ordained, but are licenced by the Bishop to lead worship, helping to enable people to recognise Christ's presence in every community.

 They do this both inside and outside the existing Church by:

 - Responding pastorally to need

 - Being role models for, and fellow disciples with, people seeking to live out the Christian gospel in today’s world

 The role is often described as ‘theologically educated and culturally engaged.’